-V. RELATED WORK
+VI.
+RELATED WORK

 There has been extensive research in distributed CSMA optimization.
-In the following, we present a broad classification that provides an overview while contrasting our contributions to prior work.
+The numerous works in this field come in a variety of flavors depending on the research approach, system model, performance objective, and other aspects.
+In the following, we present a broad classification that provides an overview of the entire area while contrasting our contributions to prior work.

-Analytical works: Multiple analytical works were devoted to the design and study of distributed CSMA algorithms that maximize different performance measures [6]-[11].
+Analytical works: Multiple analytical works were devoted to the design and study of distributed CSMA algorithms that maximize different performance measures [5]-[10].
 Such works differ on the analytical techniques in use, system model, and the level of overhead in the proposed solutions.
-For example, [6] was the first to show throughput-optimality of distributed CSMA under the multi-hop model.
-[7], instead proposed utility-optimal mechanisms based on a fixed-point approximation of the network performance.
-[8] derives an alternative solution for throughput maximization under slotted time.
-[9] proposes a generalized version of the algorithm in [6] for utility maximization with no message passing.
+For example, [5] was the first to show the throughput-optimality of distributed CSMA under the multi-hop model.
+[6], instead proposed utility-optimal mechanisms based on a fixed-point approximation of the network performance.
+[7] derives an alternative solution for throughput maximization under slotted time.
+[8] proposes a generalized version of the algorithm in [5] for utility maximization with no message passing.
 All these works address network performance optimization through rigorous analytical means within a well-defined set of assumptions.
 While we also make use of analysis to support our design, our main focus is on addressing sources of high performance degradation for optimal CSMA to deliver robust operation in a wide range of operating settings.

-Experimental works: Other works focus on the implementation and experimental evaluation of the systems above described [12]-[14].
-The early experiences in [12], [13] mostly focus on implementation aspects, such as the main challenges for system implementation over existing hardware, respectively for the case of wireless networks and wireless sensor networks.
-The work in [14] evaluates optimal CSMA to identify how different factors affect its performance in practical operational settings.
+Experimental works: Other works focus on the implementation and experimental evaluation of the systems above described [11]-[13].
+The early experiences in [11], [12] mostly focus on implementation aspects, such as the main challenges for system implementation over existing hardware, respectively for the case of wireless networks and wireless sensor networks.
+The work in [13] evaluates optimal CSMA to identify how different factors affect its performance in practical operational settings.
 Our work is in part motivated by such studies, which first identified the main sources of performance degradation for optimal CSMA addressed here.

-Other works: Like our work, others have also noted the problematic effect of different assumptions in the optimal CSMA models, for example [15]-[19].
+Other works: Like our work, others have also noted the problematic effect of different assumptions in the optimal CSMA models, for example [14]-[18].
 However, our approach differs in a number of aspects.
-For example, while [16] improves the operation of TCP over optimal CSMA via modifications to the transport layer, we propose an extension to optimal CSMA itself that allows optimal adaptation with heterogeneous traffic.
-And, while [17], [18] propose the use of reservation mechanisms like RTS-CTS to limit the effects of collisions, we are the firsts to study the optimization-robustness conflict under high levels of contention, and propose an adaptive solution.
+For example, while [15] improves the operation of TCP over optimal CSMA via modifications to the transport layer, we propose an extension to optimal CSMA itself that allows optimal adaptation with heterogeneous traffic.
+And, while [16], [17] propose the use of reservation mechanisms like RTS-CTS to limit the effects of collisions, we are the firsts to study the optimizationrobustness conflict under high levels of contention, and propose an adaptive solution.

-VI.
+VII.
 CONCLUSION

-In this paper, we address the main sources of performance degradation in optimal CSMA, to derive a distributed system for proportional fairness in networks with channel asymmetries, heterogeneous traffic, and high contention.
+In this document, we address the main sources of performance degradation in optimal CSMA, to derive a distributed system for proportional fairness in networks with channel asymmetries, heterogeneous traffic, and high contention.
 We propose a novel approach to design that combines robustness with optimization, to overcome the high performance degradation introduced in optimal CSMA by such factors.
-Our contributions drive the development of future robust and optimal

-CSMA, enabling high performance across a broad range of network operating conditions.
+Our contributions drive the development of future robust and optimal CSMA, enabling high performance across a broad range of network operating conditions.